RheaMimiCarillo/data-structures-and-algorithms/javascript/401-code-challenges/hashtable/README.md

   - Returns: nothing
   - This method should hash the `key`, and set the `key` and value pair in the table, handling collisions as needed.
   - Should a given `key` already exist, replace its value from the `value` argument given to this method.
+  - `set` data ends up at a stringified key:value pair

 - `get`
   - Arguments: `key`